AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

     </VisualState>
     ````

 1. The snippet we just added will control the Tablet state for the navigation pane, but we also need to add a tablet state for the content. but we also need to add a tablet state for the content.
-Open __Views > TripDetailPage.xaml__.
+Open **Views > TripDetailPage.xaml**.

 1. Look for the `<!--Tablet State -->` section in the VisualStateGroup.
-Type M1_TripTablet below the comment and hit the Tab key to expand the snippet.
+Type **M1_TripTablet** below the comment and hit the Tab key to expand the snippet.
 This state moves the Map control above the Sights GridViews, and it anchors the top, left, and right sides of the Map to the panel.

+	(Code Snippet - _M1_TripTablet_)

     ````XAML
     <!-- Tablet State -->